Friends of WTL,

 While the Pulse shooting was the deadliest mass shooting in history, Florida is no stranger to gun violence.
 State records show that 767 gun homicides happened in Florida in 2015.
 According the The Trace, it was among the top five states with a disproportionate rate of gun homicides.

 President Obama called for a “politicization” of gun control – for lawmakers to be held accountable for enacting gun control.
-Perhaps some of the mechanisms are already in place for this in terms of specific gun control measures – for example, a 2015 Pew study showed overwhelming bipartisan support for expanded background checks, one of the measures proposed by Democrats this June.
+Perhaps some of the mechanisms are already in place for this in terms of specific gun control measures; for example, a 2015 Pew study showed overwhelming bipartisan support for expanded background checks, one of the measures proposed by Democrats this June.
 But while Americans have long polled in support of specific gun control measures, they have not concertedly demanded that lawmakers - local or national - address gun violence as a national epidemic.

 The racially charged politics of Black Lives Matter and its “All” and “Blue” counterparts may not ever be reconciled in political consensus.
-But we should be politicizing America’s gun violence epidemic – we should call for accountability in addressing the devastating reality of everyday gun violence in America.
+But we should be politicizing America’s gun violence epidemic – we should call for consensus and accountability in addressing the devastating reality of everyday gun violence in America.